 Lessons From The Trenches Of UX Research: An Interview With Brooke Baldwin

-This article is a transcription of the ninth session from VWO’s Masters of Conversion webinar series featuring Brooke Baldwin, UX Research Lead at WhatsApp Inc., and Aniruddh Jain from the VWO Marketing team.
+VWO’s Masters of Conversion webinar series recently featured Brooke Baldwin, UX Research Lead at WhatsApp Inc., and Aniruddh Jain from the VWO Marketing team.

 Brooke’s professional journey and her role at WhatsApp